 Warren Neidich, curated by Isabelle Le Normand

 Interventions/Conversations: Invited local artists cast spells in bi-weekly interventions

 Performances: Invited local performers create choreographies and scripts by interpreting an anarchist manifesto

 Object crafting: Local artisans fabricate and craft objects, interpreting historical public domain images

 Publication: A book of spells, a compilation of a proposed series of anarcho-chronisms, anarcho-graphisms and anarcho-sculptures, will be published in conjunction with the exhibition.

 Elena Bajo’s Artist Lab Residency at 18th Street Arts Center and all associated events have been made possible through the generous support of the Los Angeles County Arts Commission and The Andy Warhol Foundation for the Visual Arts.

 18th Street Arts Center

-18th Street Arts Center is the largest, continuously running artist residency program in Southern California.
+18th Street Arts Center is one of the top 20 artist residency programs in the US.
 18th Street encourages contemporary artists from around the globe to create new work within a supportive environment.
 We provide artists the space and time to take risks in ways that further the development of their practice.
 Our mission is to provoke public dialogue through contemporary art-making.
 We believe that the creative process is just as important as the outcome.